-Promote evaluation of water service provider and community performance for water efficiency efforts to help better define success in sustainable water management for the field.
+Contribute to the development of water efficiency performance metrics to help professionals better define success in sustainable water management.

 Advance the adoption of high-quality, cost-effective efficiency programs targeting indoor and outdoor water use in commercial and industrial sectors.